-This re-ignited in Avila an interest in following a spiritual life and after some deliberation resolved to become a nun of the Carmelite Order.
+This reignited in Teresa an interest in following a spiritual life and after some deliberation resolved to become a nun of the Carmelite Order.
 At the time the convent rules were not very strict; it was probably more relaxed than living with her father.
-At the time the convent accepted many people into the order, often for financial reasons.
+The convent accepted many people into the order, often for financial reasons.
 The convent became overcrowded and people were often judged not on the basis of spiritual intensity but on material possessions.
-In this climate, Teresa struggled to find time for quite reflection; although she did start teaching people on the virtues of mental prayer.
+In this climate, Teresa struggled to find time for quiet reflection, although she did start teaching people on the virtues of mental prayer.

 Teresa was not a just a quiet, placid saint.
 She had an endearing, natural quality; her life energy attracted and inspired many who were close.
 They admired her for both her outer charm and inner serenity.
 But at the same time her religious ecstasies also caused jealousy and suspicion.
-Unfortunately she was born into the period of the Spanish inquisition, during this time any deviation from the orthodox religious experience came under the strict observation and scrutiny.
+Unfortunately she was born into the period of the Spanish inquisition, during this time any deviation from the orthodox religious experience came under strict observation and scrutiny.
 On one occasion Teresa complained to God about her mistreatment from so many different people.
-God replied to her saying “That is how I always treat my friends” with good humour St Teresa replied “That must be why you have so few friends”.
+God replied to her saying “That is how I always treat my friends.”
+With good humour St Teresa replied, “That must be why You have so few friends!”
 St Teresa struggled because there were few who could understand or appreciate her inner ecstasies.
 However on the one hand she felt these experiences to be more real than ordinary events.